 3. You should help your dog upstairs or on hills to build muscle in his back legs

 Many owners find that going up a small hill or some stairs increases the strength of a dog’s muscles; many dog harnesses have a handle on the back that you can use to help them take some of the strain.

 4. Use a ramp to make it easier for him to get into the car or onto furniture

 Controlling your dog’s movements going up a hill is very different from jumping into the car or onto a bed and if your pup finds these things difficult, don’t force them.

 Get a dog ramp or some dog stairs, so they are not jarring themselves unnecessarily.

 5. Feed your dog smaller meals more often instead of one big meal every day

-Your dog’s diet is essential for their health if you are trying to build up your canine companion, high protein dog food is vital and it’s better to feed several small meals a day
+Your dog’s diet is essential for their health; if you are trying to build up your canine companion, high meat content dog food is vital and it’s better to feed several small meals a day.

 6. Have him fetch objects that you throw so he can use his mouth muscles as well as his limbs

 A variety of different exercises is the best way to gain muscle; bending to fetch a ball, tugging a toy or running a treadmill all use different muscle groups, so mix it up a bit